hanbollar/Poisson-Disk-Sampler/README.md

 ### BVH:

 First we set up our bounding box for a simple mesh, in this case a cube.
 The bounding box becomes fundamental when doing mesh intersection checking for if a new sample is valid in the object it is to be filling.
-Then, we use a the surface area heuristic on our bvh's treenode structure to know when to stop splitting the list of triangles into more children.
+Then, we use the surface area heuristic on our bvh's treenode structure to know when to stop splitting the list of triangles into more children.

 <p align="center">
 <img width="20%" src="./Info/img/boundingBox.jpg"><img width="10%" src="./Info/img/rightArrow.jpg"><img width = "35%" src="./Info/img/bvhOnCow.jpg">